bt3gl/building_blog/content/intro_k8s.md

 ### Pushing the Registry to Kubernetes

-In a real production system, we’ll want to build images in one place, then run them in the Kubernetes cluster.
-The system that stores these images for distribution out to the running containers is called a **container registry**.
+In a real production system, we’ll want to build images in one place, then run these images in the Kubernetes cluster.

+The system that images for distribution is called a **container registry**.

-Using a `yaml` Kubernetes files (for example, the one inside `node_server_example/` you can now deploy the image with
+Using a `yaml` Kubernetes files (for example, the one inside `node_server_example/`), you can now deploy the image with:

 ```
 $ kubectl create -f  node_example_kube_config.yaml
 ```

-Now you can create the service with:
+After that, you are able to create the service with:

 ```
 $  kubectl expose deployment node-app-test
 ```

-See the service at:
+Also, check out the service status with:

 ```
 $ kubectl get services